 Pro-Tip: How to Add Content from Your Camera Roll

 There’s a cool Instagram stories feature that allows you to upload content created within the last 24hrs from your smartphone camera roll.
-Do to this, simply swipe downwards on the stories camera, and you’ll see the latest content from your camera roll appear at the top of your screen.
+To do this, simply swipe up on the stories camera, and you’ll see the latest content from your camera roll appear at the bottom of your screen.
 From here, simply select the content you’d like to add to your story.

 Your story follows the privacy settings of your account.
 If you set your account to private, your story is visible only to your followers.
 However, you can also easily hide your entire story from anyone you don’t want to see it, even if they follow you.

 A Couple of Ways that Stories Could Benefit Instagram

 When Instagram first jumped onto the scene in 2010, its defining feature was the ability to turn average-looking smartphone photos into professional feeling images using a range of clever filters and editing tools.

 What made Instagram stand out could be somewhat of a hindrance for the company now, though, as the bar for content on Instagram has grown increasingly high.
 Many of the platform’s 300 million daily users see the Instagram feed as a precious place for only their best content.

 Speaking to The Verge, Instagram co-founder, Kevin Systrom explained:

 If Instagram is built around highlights, we’re filling in the space in between — and becoming more about visual expression in general.
 We’re capturing all the world’s moments, not just the best ones.

 The average number of Instagram posts per user declined between 2013 and 2015, according to a study reported in The Information.
 And at the same time video alone on Snapchat has hit over 10 billion views per day and saw a 25 percent increase in just three months between February and April 2016.